When to visit the vet?

 -

 What is lung lobe torsion in cats?
 Lung lobe torsion refers to the twisting of a lung lobe around its own axis.
-This leads to an interruption of the blood supply and can quickly lead to tissue damage, which poses a serious threat to the health of the cat.
+This leads to an interruption of blood supply and can quickly lead to tissue damage, posing a serious threat to the cat’s health.

 -

 What symptoms occur with lung lobe torsion?
-Symptoms can include shortness of breath, Cough, Lethargy, loss of appetite, and in severe cases, bluish mucous membranes.
-The symptoms can occur suddenly and worsen rapidly.
+Symptoms may include shortness of breath, cough, lethargy, loss of appetite, and in severe cases, bluish mucous membranes.
+Symptoms can appear suddenly and worsen rapidly.

 -

 What factors increase the risk of lung lobe torsion in cats?
-Breeds like Persian cats seem to be at higher risk due to their special anatomy.
-Previous lung problems or a recent trauma can also increase the likelihood of a torsion.
+Breeds such as Persian cats appear to have a higher risk due to their specific anatomyAnatomy is the scientific study of the structure of living things.
+It deals with the construction and organization of organisms, including their systems, organs, and tissues..
+Previous lung problems or recently suffered trauma can also increase the likelihood of torsion.

 -